 10 – Complete and submit Form 6 supervision agreement

-It is the applicant’s responsibility to ensure that all documents required in the application process are received by CCTNB.
+It is the applicant’s responsibility to ensure that all documents required in the application process are received by CCTNB before the deadline.
 The office collects data only and will not call to let an applicant know that documentation is missing.

 All license seeking applicants, upon admittance to the College of Counselling Therapists of New Brunswick; must complete counselling work hours, as follows: